Above: PAFF Founders, Danny Glover, Ja’net DuBois (Good Times) and Ayuko Babu

 Each year, PAFF presents:

-- Over One Hundred Fifty (150) quality films from the United States, Africa, the Caribbean, Latin America, Europe, the South Pacific and Canada, all showcasing the diversity and complexity of people of African descent.
+Over One Hundred Fifty (150) quality new films and over one hundred (100) fine artist and unique craft persons from the United States, Africa, the Caribbean, Latin America, South America, Europe, the South Pacific and Canada, all showcasing the diversity and complexity of people of African descent.